xen-0/CrystalMatch/docs/setup.md

     * Upgrade pip by typing `pip install –-upgrade pip`
     * Install enum by typing `pip install enum`

 * The easiest way to install the other packages is to download the precompiled binaries from <http://www.lfd.uci.edu/~gohlke/pythonlibs/>.
 To install each one, open cmd.exe and type `pip install filename`.
-Download the most recent version of each for your version of Python (2.7, 32bit), e.g.:
+Download the most recent version of each for your version of Python (2.7, 32bit), except for OpenCV (you should get version 2 if available):
     * numpy-1.11.0+mkl-cp27-cp27m-win32.whl
-    * opencv_python-3.1.0-cp27-none-win32.whl
+    * opencv_python-2.4.12-cp27-none-win32.whl
     * PyQt4-4.11.4-cp27-none-win32.whl